Do Solar Lights Work in the Shade? (or Need Direct Sunlight?)

 Do Solar Lights Work Under Trees?

-Well, solar lights work under trees.
-As we’ve already established, photovoltaic cells don’t require direct access to sunlight before they perform their duties.
+Well, solar lights work under trees, especially when the shade isn’t overpowering.
+Photovoltaic cells don’t require direct access to sunlight before they perform their duties.
 Instead, photons only need to be present for illumination through the night.

 The cells are sensitive enough to trap and synthesize electricity from the photons in the atmosphere.
 So, your solar lights will work efficiently under trees.